gaelicpommes/KrigMap-Pro/README.md

 # Getting Started with KrigMapPro
 - Download the KrigMapPro.exe
-- Read the guide (KrigMapPro Guide.docx) (or be a wildcard and not read it)
+- Read the KrigMapPro Guide.docx (or be a wildcard and not read it)
 - Happy Kriging!